-Climate-related scenario(s) Description of possible water-related outcomes Company response to possible water-related outcomes Row 1 IEA Sustainable Development Scenario Other, please specify The Climate Futures Tool developed by the CSIRO and the Australian Bureau of Meteorology; The Climate Explorer Tool developed by the National Oceanographic and Atmospheric Association (NOAA) Impacts on Operations (including supply chain): Some of IPL's manufacturing plants are located in areas that are susceptible to extreme weather events, such as hurricanes, tropical storms and flooding.
+Climate-related scenarios and models applied Description of possible water-related outcomes Company response to possible water-related outcomes Row 1 IEA Sustainable Development Scenario Other, please specify The Climate Futures Tool developed by the CSIRO and the Australian Bureau of Meteorology; The Climate Explorer Tool developed by the National Oceanographic and Atmospheric Association (NOAA) Impacts on Operations (including supply chain): Some of IPL's manufacturing plants are located in areas that are susceptible to extreme weather events, such as hurricanes, tropical storms and flooding.
 An increase in the severity and/or frequency of these extreme weather events as a result of climate change may cause more frequent disruption to IPL's operations directly or as a result of supply chain disruption, which includes transportation of raw materials and finished product via road, rail and water.
 Impacts such as these may increase in the short term (1-3 years).
 Under this scenario, insurance premiums would be expected to increase along with a possibility that some events may be excluded from cover.
 Impacts on Product Demand: IPL provides products and services to end markets, individual customers and suppliers that may be impacted by changes to weather patterns resulting from climate change.
-Changes to the number and/or intensity of storms, hurricanes and other extreme weather events may impact IPL's end markets, IPL's own manufacturing facilities are considered resilient to the anticipated acute physical impacts of climate change, with measures currently in place to manage exposure where sites are located in tornado or hurricane zones.
-For example, the Waggaman Louisiana plant was built to comply with wind codes set out by the International Building Code Design Standard IBC 20 and Minimum Design Loads for Buildings and Other Structures ASCE 7-05.
-The design was signed off by a Louisiana based certified Professional Engineer with experience in design standards for the region, where the impacts of future hurricanes must be considered.
+Changes to the number and/or intensity of storms, hurricanes and other extreme weather events may impact IPL's end markets, primarily mining and agriculture.
+Interruptions to logistics from extreme weather events IPL's own facilities are considered resilient to the anticipated acute physical impacts of climate change, with measures currently in place to manage exposure where sites are located in tornado or hurricane zones.
+IPL is developing technology solutions to increase the shelf life of products.
+Costs for additional storage to stockpile raw materials &amp; product for temporary interruptions to logistics would be immaterial.
+Additional storage, both onsite and at strategic locations along transport routes may be necessary, along with contingency plans to use alternative forms of transport to access these.
 We endeavour to include force majeure clauses in agreements where relevant and insurance policies are in place.
-The Moranbah facility is close to high quality metallurgical coal producers , providing a strategic advantage over competitors in the event of supply chain disruption due to extreme weather events.
-Domestic co-location of critical products and diversification away from single source suppliers, already being managed, will assist in managing primarily mining and agriculture. supply chain interruption.
-2. We currently sell fertilisers on the spot market to a geographically diverse group of customers and have no long term reliance on a particular customer segment.
-We also have the competitive advantage of having manufacturing sites located primarily in Australia and the USA, countries which have internal demand and can also rebuild port and road infrastructure.
+The Moranbah facility is close to high quality metallurgical coal producers, providing a strategic advantage over competitors in the event of supply chain disruption due to extreme weather events.
+Domestic co- location of critical products and diversification away from single source suppliers, already being managed, will assist in managing supply chain interruption.
+We currently sell fertilisers on the spot market to a geographically diverse group of customers and have no could result in financial loss if product cannot be stored long term reliance on a particular customer segment.
+We effectively and degrades. also have the competitive advantage of having manufacturing sites located primarily in Australia and the USA, countries which have internal demand and can also rebuild port and road infrastructure.